ysaismartinez/pre-moduleAssignment/README.txt

 Successfully installed my_cli_hw-0.1

 4. Run my_cli_hw

+And the command should run and output the CSV file contents and the output of the method describe()

 If you want to run a unittest from terminal run this: python -m unittest discover tests